Typescript sdk

 • Try pulling as JSON first to verify the source data: inkeep pull --json

-inkeep chat
+inkeep list-agents

 Options: